symfony-cmf/symfony-cmf-docs/quick_tour/the_router.rst

 --------------

 Now you reached the end of this article, you can say you really know the basics of the Symfony CMF.
-You have learned about the Request flow and quickly learned each new step in this process.
-In the next chapters, you have learned more about the default storage layer and the routing system.
+First, you have learned about the Request flow and quickly learned each new step in this process.
+After that, you have learned more about the default storage layer and the routing system.

 The Routing system is created together with some developers from Drupal8.
-In fact, Drupal8 uses the Routing component of the Symfony CMF.
-The Symfony CMF also uses some 3th party bundles from others and integrated them into PHPCR.
+In fact, Drupal 8 uses the Routing component of the Symfony CMF.
+The Symfony CMF also uses some 3rd party bundles from others and integrated them into PHPCR.
 In :doc:`the next chapter <oss>` you'll learn more about those bundles and other projects the Symfony CMF is helping.